fleetdm/fleet/docs/1-Using-Fleet/tutorials/Ask-questions-about-your-devices.md

 fleetctl apply -f standard-query-library.yml
 ```

-If you received a message that looks like `open standard-query-library.yml: no such file or directory` you may need to confirm the absolute path to your `standard-query-library.yml` file and change this in the command above.
+> If you received a message that looks like `open standard-query-library.yml: no such file or directory` you may need to confirm the absolute path to your `standard-query-library.yml` file and change this in the command above.

 Success!
-Now if you refresh the **Queries** page in the Fleet UI you should see the "Queries" table populated with Fleet's Standard query library.
+Now, refresh the **Queries** page in the Fleet.
+You should see the "Queries" table populated with Fleet's Standard query library.

 ### Asking questions by running queries